Need help now? Call 403-815-3040 or book your consultation.

 While occasional sensitivity can be normal, persistent dental sensitivity to cold may be a sign of an underlying issue that shouldn’t be ignored.

 As a dentist in NE Calgary, I often tell my patients that understanding why this happens is the first step toward finding the right solution.
-Let’s walk through the causes, treatments, and when it’s time to seek professional care.

 Why Do You Have Cold Sensitive Teeth?